anymail/django-anymail/docs/esps/mailersend.rst

     receiver function, or MailerSend will consider the notification failed at retry it.
 The event's :attr:`~anymail.signals.AnymailTrackingEvent.event_id`
     field can help identify duplicate notifications.

+    MailerSend retries webhook notifications only twice, with delays of 10 and then 100 seconds.
+If your webhook is ever offline for more than a couple minutes, you many miss some tracking events.
+You can use MailerSend's activity API to query for events that may have been missed.

 MailerSend will report these Anymail :attr:`~anymail.signals.AnymailTrackingEvent.event_type`\s: